PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 We simply have to map over an array, but any asynchronous operations can happen here: reading from a file or a database, calling an API, etc...

 Then, we define the data fetching method `generate`.
-This method is called at build time, and this is where - given the URL parameters - we query any data needed to build the page :
+This method is called at build time, and this is where - given the URL parameters - we query any data needed to build the page:

 ```ts filename=pages/posts.ts lines=[2,4,13-15]
 import {